hsf-training/hsf-training-cicd-github/content/episodes/02-enter-sandman/index.md

 ## Printing Exit Codes

 As you've seen above, the exit code from the last executed command is stored in the `$?` environment variable.
-Accessing from a shell is easy `echo $?`.
-What about from python?
+Accessing it from a shell is easy `echo $?`.
+What about from Python?
 There are many different ways depending on which library you use.
 Using similar examples above, we can use the `getstatusoutput()` call:

 {{< callout type="note" title="Snake Charming" >}}
 To enter the Python interpreter, simply type `python3` in your command line.
 On some systems, you need to use the `python` command instead of `python3`.
 Check which version you have with `python3 --version`.